reisraff/helm-charts/SETUP.md

 ## Simple app template

-A simple App Template can be found [here](https://github.com/reisraff/apps)
+A simple App Template can be found [here](https://github.com/reisraff/apps/tree/c403638ba1a6495274b535537d2f49a486bbb30b)

+May the the actual chart version does not work anymore with this simple app

 ## Crossplane